rohanskamath/Admin_Dashboard_Website/README.md

-# AdaptNXT_ReactJS_Assessment
+# Admin Dashboard Website
-An AdaptNXT assessment built using React JS for the Interview process
+Build a Simple interface for the Admin Dashboard using React JS

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: